 However, anybody who has read the statements of tea party members, especially the leading figures, were puzzled to find that it wasn't a defeat, it was victory all round and wait till next time.

 Defiant to the end, Sen. Ted Cruz of Texas continued spouting his rubbish just before the House voted to keep the government going for at least a few more weeks.
 The man is relentless in his attacks on a program that will possibly better the lives of millions of people who have no health insurance now.
-It will take months, possibly a few years, before the kinks are worked out, people signed up, and we can see what works, what doesn't, and how much it is going to cost.
-Medicare is somehow getting by and Obamacare just might follow its example.

 Next to Cruz, we have a woman who has reached the status of an Old Reliable, Sarah Palin.
 She led the small contingent who somehow considered themselves part of the "Million Vet March on the Memorials," because the government had shut down, among other parks, the memorial dedicated to the veterans of World War II.
 The park rangers had been furloughed as a result of the Republican shutdown.

 Sarah said: "Our vets have proven that they are not timid, so we will not be timid in calling out any who would use our military, our vets, as pawns in a political game."
 That's a perfect example of irony.